codefilarete/stalactite/orm/src/main/java/org/gama/stalactite/persistence/engine/Fluent mapping building.md

 ## Naming table, columns, foreign keys

-Table names can be controlled by creating the right Table and passing it to the `from(..)` method of the [IFluentMappingBuilder](IFluentMappingBuilder.java).
+Table names can be controlled by creating the right Table and passing it to the `from(..)` method of the [FluentMappingBuilder](FluentMappingBuilder.java).
-As well as tables, colum names can be controlled by passing it to the `add` method of the [IFluentMappingBuilder](IFluentMappingBuilder.java).
+As well as tables, colum names can be controlled by passing it to the `add` method of the [FluentMappingBuilder](FluentMappingBuilder.java).

-Foreign keys are named according to a [ForeignKeyNamingStrategy](ForeignKeyNamingStrategy.java) that can be given to the [IFluentMappingBuilder](IFluentMappingBuilder.java) through `foreignKeyNamingStrategy(..)` method.
+Foreign keys are named according to a [ForeignKeyNamingStrategy](ForeignKeyNamingStrategy.java) that can be given to the [FluentMappingBuilder](FluentMappingBuilder.java) through `foreignKeyNamingStrategy(..)` method.

 Finally, in case of one-to-many with an association table (relation is not owned by target entities), association table name and its column names can